JSteunou/comimoc-back/README.md

 **About the SECRET_KEY**

 Do not forget to provide your own.
 The application just won't work without it.
 It needs it for CSRF and cookie protection.
-You can easly create one with python:
+You can easily create one with python:

 ```python
 >>> import os